quii/learn-go-with-tests/intro-to-generics.md

 The TDD cycle of red, green, refactor means that you have more guidance as to what code you _actually need_ to deliver your behaviour, **rather than imagining abstractions up front**; but you still need to be careful.

 There's no hard and fast rules here but resist making things generic until you can see that you have a useful generalisation.
-This may take the form of writing a number of tests and _then_ noticing a pattern when you're refactoring.
+When we created the various `Stack` implementations we importantly started with _concrete_ behaviour like `StackOfStrings` and `StackOfInts` backed by tests.
+From our real code we could start to see real patterns and backed by our tests we could explore refactoring toward a more general-purpose solution.

 People often advise you to only generalise when you see the same code 3 times, which seems like a good starting rule of thumb.